kunegis/stu/README.md

 to generating plots and compiling the resulting Latex papers.
 It is also used for compiling C/C++ code, and for generating tarballs.

-Stu was written in 2014/2015 by Jerome Kunegis at the University of Koblenz-Landau.
+Stu was written in 2014/2015 by Jérôme Kunegis at the University of Koblenz-Landau.

 Stu is free software: you can redistribute it and/or modify it under the